 - By mail: Registration forms should be mailed to your municipal clerk.
 You can start your voter registration form online at http://myvote.wi.gov.
 Your form must be printed, signed, and mailed or delivered, to your municipal clerk.
 You must always provide a Proof of Residence document when registering.
 If you are registering by mail, you can use any of the forms of Proof of residence except a residential lease.

-- In the municipal clerk’s office: You may register in person in your municipal clerk’s office up until the Friday before the election at 5:00 p.m. or close of business, whichever is later.
-You must always provide a Proof of Residence document when registering to vote.
-At the polling place on Election Day.
-You may register at the polls on Election Day.
+- In Person: You may register in person in designated locations until the Friday before the election at 5:00 p.m. or close of business, whichever is later.
 You must always provide a Proof of Residence document when registering to vote.

 - At your polling place: To find your polling place, go to https://myvote.wi.gov/en-US/FindMyPollingPlace